taylorflatt/block-vigenere-cipher/README.md

 Key: MyKey

 ### Output
 Plaintext: ThisIs_A_Test

 Key: MyKeyBBSWCTAS

-Ciphertext:  MyKeyBBSWCTASVVXSH
+Ciphertext: BBSWCTASVVXSH

 ### Explanation
 The first k-characters are run through the encryption using the given text (0, k) and key (0,k) where k is the length of the key.
 For each subsequent iteration, the output of the previous cipher is used as input for the key.
 You will notice how _BBSWC_ is used instead of _MyKey_ for the second iteration.